Duet3D/T113_Screen_for_RepRapFirmware/README.md

 ### Debugging

-If you have flythings installed then you can use the IDE to debug the screen.
+If you have Flythings installed then you can use the IDE to debug the screen.
 * https://developer.flythings.cn/en/adb_debug.html

 It is possible to debug the screen using `adb` from the command line without having to install the full Flythings IDE.